-Cognitive Behavioral Therapy, or CBT, is a short-term, problem-focused form of cognitive and behavioral treatment that helps people see how beliefs and thoughts influence feelings and behaviors (and vice versa).
+Cognitive Behavioral Therapy (CBT) is an evidence-based treatment that helps identify how beliefs and thoughts influence feelings and behaviors (and vice versa).

-CBT is grounded in the belief it is a person’s perception of events – rather than the events themselves – that determines how they will feel and act in response.
-Likewise, a person may detect a bodily sensation, then have faulty secondary beliefs about the sensory experience (such as in panic or health anxiety), leading to increased sensations, feelings, and thoughts.
+CBT is grounded in the idea that a person’s perception of events – rather than the events themselves – determines how they will feel and act in response.
+Likewise, a person may detect a bodily sensation, then have faulty secondary beliefs about the sensory experience (such as in panic or health anxiety), leading to exacerbated sensations, feelings, and thoughts.

-With CBT, you’ll be able to adjust the thoughts that directly influence your emotions and behavior.
-This adjustment process is referred to as cognitive reconstructing, which happens through different CBT techniques.
+With CBT, you’ll be able to define, evaluate, and adjust thoughts that directly influence your emotions and behavior.
 Studies have shown that changing the way we think can develop new neural pathways in the brain.

 - Challenging beliefs